onesky/api-documentation-platform/resources/file.md

     }
 }
 ```
 Remark: After string file uploaded, string import process will be performed in background.
-Please check the import status via [Import](/resources/import.md#show---show-an-import-task) endpoint by using the `import_id` provided.
+Please check the import status via [Import](/resources/import.md#show---show-an-import-task) endpoint by using the `import.id` provided.

 [Back to top](#file)